Hello, I’m Sarah. I’m a traditional herbalist working in Cornwall, South West England.

 I want to record these valuable resources so that people can once again bring herbs into their homes and have first hand experience of the power of plants to heal.
 Researching and writing about ways to bring this practice back into our everyday lives isn’t a paid job, but it IS my vocation.

 A subscription gives you access to herbal content that can’t easily be found online or in many of the popular “off the shelf” herb books.
-(This is especially true when it comes to the recording of recipes and herbal tales that are mostly passed on in the form of stories.)
+(This is especially true when it comes to the recording of recipes and herbal tales that are mostly passed down in the form of stories.)
 Reader support gives me space to research and write about the following topics - which in turn, I'll share with you.

 Things like:

-Information about forgotten plants & their historical uses
+• Information about forgotten plants & their historical uses

-Cornish herblore
+• Traditional Cornish herblore

-Heirloom recipes & traditional medicine making skills
+• Old fashioned recipes & traditional medicine making skills

 For paid subscribers

 Paid subscriptions are for folks who are drawn to take a deeper dive into the aspects of herbs and their medicinal legacy.
 A subscription gives you access to projects and short courses, which over time, will build up into a library of resources you can use to curate your own home herbal apothecary.
+These are practitioner curated, self-reliance resources which I hope will in some way go towards helping you treat yourself and your family.

 This includes:

-Subscriber-only medicine making tutorials & DIY home apothecary projects like this failproof method for making Lion’s Mane Tincture.
+• Subscriber-only medicine making tutorials & DIY home apothecary projects like this failproof method for making Lion’s Mane Tincture.

-Discussions on herb related articles found in rare books and out of print magazines; including seasonal field guides like this one about Herb Robert.
+• Discussions on herb related articles found in rare books and out of print magazines; including seasonal field guides like this one about Herb Robert.

-Notes from the hundreds of workshops, talks and conferences I’ve both hosted & attended in my 13 years as a practicing herbalist
+• Notes from the hundreds of workshops, talks and conferences I’ve both hosted & attended in my 15 years as a practicing herbalist

-The entire back catalogue of archive posts
+• My entire back catalogue of archive posts

 Founding members

-By way of special thanks for your patronage, founding members will also receive 20% discount on all of my products and services.
+By way of special thanks for your patronage, founding members will also receive a 20% discount on all of my products and services.

 This includes: